Alcohol Use Disorders Identification Test

 A treatment center is a great place to get sober.
 There are, however, a couple of downsides to this form of getting sober.
 The first is that a stay in a treatment center is fearsomely expensive.
 If you have insurance then this is not a problem, if you don’t then the cost may well be too much (some centers can cost up to 40,000 dollars for an eight week stay!)
 The second problem is that most treatment centers (about 90%) follow the 12 step method of alcohol treatment to the letter.
 If you find it hard to stomach the 12 step program, then a treatment center may not be for you.
 Read Alcohol Addiction Recovery for more on alcohol treatment centers.

-There are many who have managed to defeat their drinking problems by taking the drug baclofen, which is licensed to be used in the treatment of the spasticity associated with conditions like multiple sclerosis and cerebral palsy.
+There are many who have managed to defeat their drinking problems by taking the drug baclofen, which is used to remedy pain and some kinds of muscle spasticity.
 Although not licensed for the treatment of alcohol dependency, those who have tried it swear by it.
 Dr. Amiesen, a French cardiologist stumbled on baclofen’s potential for treating alcoholism when struggling with his anxiety and alcohol dependence.
 One of the great advantages of using baclofen is that abstention from alcohol is not necessary.
 In fact continuing to drink is an essential part of the treatment.
 Intrigued?
 Read Baclofen And Alcohol for more on this form of alcoholism treatment.

 - Other Treatments.

 There are countless ways of treating problem drinking.
 We have gathered what we consider the best and put them on one page, for more read Alcohol Treatment Programs